Hutto04/predicting_oil_prices_with_different_ML_models/README.md

 A chill guide to get started with XGboost

+## models to test for performance
+-   due to high volatility nature of oil price, non-linear time series based forecasting provide the best forecasting
+- use past oil prices and macroeconomic features
+- oil prices are non linear and complex
+## Model Ensembles
+Combining two or more machine learning models to maximize performance is known as model ensemble.
+Ensembling can often lead to better predictive power and more robust results compared to individual models.
+There are various ensemble techniques you can use.
+Here are a few common approaches:

+1. **Voting Ensembles**:
+   - **Hard Voting**: In this approach, you train multiple models independently and make predictions with each.
+The final prediction is the majority vote of the individual model predictions.
+   - **Soft Voting**: Instead of counting votes, you can assign weights to each model's prediction probabilities and calculate a weighted average.

+2. **Bagging**:
+   - **Random Forest**: This is a well-known ensemble of decision trees.
+It combines the predictions of multiple decision trees trained on random subsets of the data.
+   - **Bagged Ensembles**: You can apply bagging to various base models like decision trees, support vector machines, or any other model.

+3. **Boosting**:
+   - **AdaBoost**: Iteratively trains models on the same data, assigning higher weights to misclassified examples in each iteration.
+   - **Gradient Boosting (e.g., XGBoost, LightGBM)**: Builds models sequentially, focusing on the errors of previous models.
+   - **Stacking**: In stacking, you combine multiple models by training a "meta-model" on their predictions.
+The predictions of the base models become inputs for the meta-model.

+4. **Neural Network Ensembles**:
+   - Ensembling multiple neural networks with different architectures or initializations and averaging their predictions.

+5. **Hybrid Approaches**:
+   - Combining both regression and time series models, as discussed earlier, can be an example of a hybrid ensemble.

+Steps to Ensemble Models:

+1. **Train Individual Models**: Train multiple models using different algorithms, hyperparameters, or subsets of features.

+2. **Generate Predictions**: Make predictions on your validation or test dataset using each of the trained models.

+3. **Combine Predictions**:
+   - For a voting ensemble, tally up votes or average probabilities.
+   - For bagging or boosting, combine predictions according to their respective algorithms.

+4. **Evaluate**: Evaluate the ensemble's performance using appropriate metrics on your validation or test dataset.

+5. **Tune Ensemble**:
+   - You can adjust weights, hyperparameters, or other settings to fine-tune the ensemble's performance.

+It's important to note that ensemble techniques don't guarantee performance improvement for all datasets.
+It's recommended to test different ensemble strategies and compare them against the individual models.
+Be cautious of overfitting, as ensembles can lead to overfitting if not done properly.
+Ensembling can be computationally expensive, so consider the trade-off between performance gain and computation time.
 ## Feature Importance
 Helps determine which features has a high corrlelation with the target values